Skip to content

 General side effects of surgery*

-Many factors will determine your recovery from surgery: your general health, the type and complexity of the surgery, possible complications during surgery and so on.
-Your doctor should explain the potential side effects of any procedure you might need, but common symptoms after surgery include pain where the surgery took place, bleeding or fluid leaking from the wound, swelling and bruising, infection, fatigue, incisional hernia, and altered function.
+Your recovery will depend on your general health, the type and complexity of the surgery, and possible complications.
+Common side effects include pain at the surgery site, bleeding or fluid leaking from the wound, swelling and bruising, infection, fatigue, incisional hernia, and altered function.
+Your care team will guide you through what to expect and how to manage these symptoms.

+A key part of ongoing neuroendocrine tumor treatment involves somatostatin analog (SSA) therapy.
 SSAs are versions of naturally occurring somatostatin, a hormone produced in the brain and digestive tract that regulates the release of several other hormones and chemicals from internal organs.
-Injections of SSAs can stop the overproduction of hormones (such as serotonin) that cause symptoms like flushing and diarrhea.
-There is evidence that SSAs can also slow down the growth rate of some NETs of the digestive tract3.
+SSA injections can help stop the overproduction of hormones (such as serotonin) that cause symptoms like flushing and diarrhea, which are typical in some types of NET.
+SSAs are also shown to slow down tumor growth rate in certain NETs of the digestive tract.3

 General side effects of SSAs*

-The side effects of SSAs can be relatively mild, are usually temporary and can be resolved.
-They may include loss of appetite, sickness, feeling bloated, stomach pain, fatigue, diarrhea (rare), soreness at the injection site, and changes in heart rate.
-You might also have raised or lowered blood sugar levels.
-If you have diabetes, you may need to check your blood sugar more often, and you might need to increase or decrease your medication.
+Side effects are generally mild and temporary.
+They may include loss of appetite, sickness, bloating, stomach pain, fatigue, diarrhea (rare), soreness at the injection site, and changes in heart rate.
+Some patients may also experience changes in blood sugar levels.
+If you have diabetes, you may need to check your blood sugar more often and increase or decrease your medication.
 Your doctor can help you manage any changes in your medication dose.

-Chemotherapy is usually given intravenously (IV) in a hospital setting but it should not require you to stay overnight.
+Chemotherapy is usually given intravenously (IV) in an outpatient hospital setting that does not require an overnight stay.
 However, there are also oral chemotherapy agents that your doctor may consider.
-Your doctor should discuss the best option with you.
+Your doctor should recommend the options for your specific needs as part of your neuroendocrine tumor treatment.

 General side effects of chemotherapy*

-There are many chemotherapy agents, and every patient reacts to them differently, so your doctor should discuss potential side effects.
-Some common ones include fatigue (this can carry on for several months after your treatment ends), sickness, hair loss, increased risk of infection, weight loss, diarrhea and constipation, dry skin and skin rashes, and numbness or tingling in the hands and feet.
+There are many chemotherapy agents, and reactions vary by drug type and between different people, so your doctor should discuss potential side effects with you beforehand.
+Possible side effects include fatigue (this can carry on for several months after your treatment ends), sickness, hair loss, increased risk of infection, weight loss, diarrhea and constipation, dry skin and skin rashes, and numbness or tingling in the hands and feet.

-• Targeted molecular therapies specifically attack cancer cells with minimal damage to healthy cells.
-They can have different mechanisms of action and affect how cancer cells grow, divide or spread.
-For example, tyrosine kinase inhibitors may be used in pancreatic NETs to block a process known as angiogenesis (in which the tumors create new blood vessels to maintain a good blood supply that supports their growth).
+Targeted therapies for NET are an increasingly important aspect of treatment, designed to attack cancer cells while sparing healthy ones.
+They can have different mechanisms of action and affect how cancer cells grow, divide, or spread.
+For example, tyrosine kinase inhibitors may be used in pancreatic NETs to block a process known as angiogenesis – the process tumors use to build new blood vessels to maintain a good blood supply that supports their growth.

 General side effects of targeted molecular therapies*

-Each specific treatment may have different side effects.
-Some possible general side effects may include mouth ulcers, diarrhea, constipation, fatigue, sickness, loss of appetite and weight loss.
+As with all NET therapy options, side effects vary by drug.
+Some general ones may include mouth ulcers, diarrhea, constipation, fatigue, sickness, loss of appetite, and weight loss.

 Nuclear medicine

-Radionuclide therapy, also known as peptide receptor radionuclide therapy (PRRT), is usually used to treat patients with NETs when other types of treatment, such as surgery or chemotherapy, are not suitable or are ineffective (due to the size, location or number of tumors).
-It is a therapy delivered intravenously and directed against tumors with many somatostatin receptors, which are increased on the cell surface of most NETs.
+Radionuclide therapy, or peptide receptor radionuclide therapy (PRRT) for neuroendocrine tumors, is an important part of the treatment approach used when other treatment options, such as surgery or chemotherapy, are not suitable or no longer effective.
+This therapy is delivered intravenously and targets tumors with a high level of somatostatin receptors, which are increased on the cell surface of most NETs.
 When this therapy is considered, a diagnostic scan is performed to confirm if the tumors are positive for somatostatin receptors.
-Radiotherapeutic agents can specifically bind to these receptors and emit therapeutic radiation that damages or kills tumor cells.
+PRRT works by binding to somatostatin receptors on tumor cells and delivering targeted radiation to damage or destroy them.

 .